 LED Streetlight Conversion & Smart City Project

 Project technicians are installing an advanced control network that will allow City staff to control the light output of each fixture.
 When this is complete it will allow the City to implement a dimming protocol that will reduce consumption of electricity and prevent light pollution.
 Technicians continue to build out and commission the control network.
 The installation is nearly complete on the mainland.
 We are installing a final base station on Commercial Street that will complete the mainland network.
-Technicians are currently working to site two base stations on Peaks Island that will allow us to control the lights on Peaks Island, Great and Little Diamond Island.
+Technicians are currently working to site two base stations on Peaks Island that will allow us to control the lights on Peaks Island, Great Diamond Island, and Little Diamond Island.
 We hope to send a signal from Peaks to Cliff Island in order to control the lights there.
 This part of the project will take several more weeks.
 Until the network is complete we will have limited control of the lights.
 Lights will be operated by an on-board photocell until the time they become part of the control network.
 Lights controlled solely by photocells cannot be turned up or down.
 Light output from fixtures may vary from time to time as the control network is commissioned.
 We ask for your patience throughout this process.

 If you have further questions please contact Troy Moon at firstname.lastname@example.org.

 LED lights consume a fraction of the electricity consumed by metal halide or high pressure sodium lights to produce an equivalent amount light.
 For example, this project will replace 75 watt metal halide bulbs with 30 watt LEDs.
 Doing so will reduce the City’s electricity consumption for street lighting by 2.7 million kWh per year!
 According to the EPA’s greenhouse gas calculator this offsets the burning of more than 4,600 barrels of oil.